mre/andygrunwald.github.io-1/content/post/your-datastore-connection-deserves-a-name.md

 ## Why does naming your datastore connection make sense?

 Most of the applications on this planet interact with some datastore.
-_Datastore_ in the context of this article is used as a synonym a database, a cache, a queuing system, ....
+_Datastore_ in the context of this article is used as a synonym for: database, a cache, a queuing system, ....
+In general, a 3rd party system your application interacts with.
 In a perfect world:

 * Every application has its own datastore